unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

                    &= 170.33 \\
 \end{align*} $$

 Next, we find the outliers.
 In this case, an outlier is any value that is either less than 142.97, or greater than 170.33.
 There are no values less than 142.97, but there are six values greater than 170.33.
-These are the outliers:
+So there are six outliers:

 ```
 173.43